wenbin-sk123/SelectionAndSCM/replit.md

 - **MarketService**: Dynamic market data generation and competitor behavior simulation
 - Replaced all static sample data with actual business logic operations
 - Added 20+ new API endpoints for real business operations
+- Added task creation UI dialog for teachers/admins with comprehensive form validation
+- All data now served exclusively from database with no sample data fallbacks

 ## User Preferences